AnyLog-co/documentation/04- Southbound Interfaces/02- Direct Connectors/02- Message Broker.md

 ## MQTT Message Client

-The MQTT Message client is "identical" to [REST POST](01-%20REST.md#publishing-data-via-post), except AnyLog is both the MQTT message broker and MQTT message client.
+The MQTT Message client is "identical" to <a href="01-%20REST.md#publishing-data-via-post" target="_blank">REST POST</a>, except AnyLog is both the MQTT message broker and MQTT message client.

 When data is published on a broker, it's assigned to a **topic**.
 An AnyLog node can subscribe to messages published